grahamplata/hugo/content/projects/digifiz/index.md

 ## Architecture & Design

-Built on **Ebiten**, a 2D game library for Go, Digifiz leverages a complete rendering and input loop designed for games.
+Built on **Ebiten**, a 2D game library for Go, DigiFiz leverages a complete rendering and input loop designed for games.
 This unconventional choice brings powerful benefits: smooth animations, efficient screen updates, scene transitions with fade effects, and a robust event system—all optimized for real-time graphics.
 The scene-based architecture treats the dashboard as a state machine, allowing seamless transitions between menu, splash, and dashboard screens without the complexity of traditional UI frameworks.

 Component composition means you're never locked into a specific gauge or layout—swap, customize, and extend with ease.
 Dashboard scenes, lighting systems, and gauges all implement a unified `Component` interface, making it straightforward to add new visual elements.

 ### Target Hardware

-Digifiz is designed for the **Waveshare 12.3" 1920x720 LCD display**—a landscape ultrawide display perfectly proportioned for an instrument cluster.
+DigiFiz is designed for the **Waveshare 12.3" 1920×720 LCD display**—a landscape ultrawide display perfectly proportioned for an instrument cluster.
 At 1920×720 pixels, it provides the same aspect ratio as classic multi-gauge dashboards while delivering modern clarity and color depth.
 Whether integrated into a classic restoration or a modern EV build, this display brings the DigiFiz aesthetic to life with sharp, responsive rendering.

 ## Coding Patterns & Design

-Digifiz demonstrates several clean software patterns that keep the codebase maintainable and extensible:
+DigiFiz demonstrates several clean software patterns that keep the codebase maintainable and extensible:

 ### Component-Based Architecture